 Our will to grow is strong, and by using your estate to aid the ministry of Christ, you'll bless the lives of many others who will benefit from our services for years to come.

 The First Lutheran Church Foundation provides ways for people who care about our church to support it through provisions in their estate plans.
-Providing a gift to our Foundation through your estate plan (called planned giving) can give you a number of benefits, including these:
+Providing a gift to our Foundation through your estate plan (called planned giving) can give you a number of benefits, including:

 Opportunities in Planning

 Planned gifts may be made in many ways to First Lutheran Church Foundation.
-Often, there are financial benefits to you and your heirs.
-Here are a few examples:
+Often, there are financial benefits to you and your heirs, including:

 The Foundation holds gifts in perpetutity, with only the income from such gifts being used to support the needs of First Lutheran.

 Regardless of the size of your bequest, nearly 100 percent of the earnings from your contribution will support the various areas of First Lutheran's ministry, including: Adult Discipleship, Youth Ministries, Senior Ministries, and Outreach Ministries.
 The needs of the church are constantly evolving, and while you may designate your donation for a specific cause, funds are most valuable when they can be used in the areas they are needed the most.

 Your contribution may be entirely offset by tax savings.
 Talk with your tax adviser to learn the specifics.

 If you are interested in serving your fellow brothers and sisters in Christ even beyond life, please call First Lutheran's Business Administrator, Marilyn McNeill.